-To avoiding ex-parte orders or judgments in civil proceedings the CPC has provided right to a person, called a caveat.
+To avoid ex-parte orders or judgments in civil proceedings the CPC has provided right to a person, called a caveat.
 Caveat Petition is explained under section 148-A of the civil procedure code, 1908.
 Caveat petition is defined as a precautionary measure taken by a person, one who has a great fear or nervousness, that some of the other cases against him or her are going to be filed in the court of law relating to any manner.
 The Caveat is generally a Latin phrase that means “let a person beware”.
-To know more about the caveat when to lodge and what to do when a caveat against you is lodged, it is important to understand Caveat and its implications.
+To know more about the caveat when to lodge and what to do when a caveat against you is lodged, it is important to understand the Caveat and its implications.
 So let’s begin with this article.

 Meaning and definition of Caveat:-

 The term caveat has not been defined in the Civil Procedure Code.
 It has been derived from the Latin word which means “beware”.
 As per the dictionary meaning of Caveat, it is an entry made in the book of the offices of a registry or a court to prevent a certain step being taken without prior notice to the person entering the caveat.
 In the case of Nirmal Chand v.Girindra Narayan, the court defined caveat as a warning given by an individual to the court that no order or judgment shall be passed without giving notice or without hearing the Caveator( who files the caveat).